 7 Practical Ways to Enhance Apartment Door Security When Renting

 Q: I recently rented a new apartment.
-After I moved in, I learned there has been an uptick in break-ins in the neighborhood, and now I’m nervous because I can’t do things like replace the whole door—I’m just a renter!
-What can I do to increase my apartment’s security?
+After I moved in, I learned there has been an uptick in break-ins in the neighborhood, and now I’m nervous because I don’t want to be a victim!
+What can I do to increase my apartment door security?

 Protect your home and family with a top-notch security system.
 Vivint’s professionally installed systems don’t just alert you to threats—they help both prevent and deter them.
 See Vivint’s cameras and services.